juliesymons/juliesymons/GettingStarted.md

 what are the different types of fields

+which tutorial examples are relevant here

 ## Sensors

 random, file sensor, user defined sensors

+which tutorial examples are relevant here

 ## Actuators

 what can we say about actuators

+which tutorial examples are relevant here

 ## Operators